 How to Submit Your Website to Google

-We all want to rank fast!
+We all want to get indexed fast.

 In this article, we will learn how to submit your website and sitemaps to Google using Search Console.